 This is, surprisingly, nature’s most dense (non-animal) source of testosterone.
 Since kratom (may) reduce testosterone levels over time, supplementing with pine pollen can help offset this potential side effect.

 Ashwagandha is an adaptogen herb that can have both stimulating and relaxing benefits.
-It’s also known for its ability to restore libido and balance testosterone levels, two things which kratom can impair in the long term.
+It’s also known for restoring libido and balancing testosterone levels, two things that kratom can impair in the long term.

-This is a mild laxative that can help keep you regular when using kratom.
+This mild laxative can help keep you regular when using kratom.
 It’s also a digestive bitter that stimulates healthy digestion.